What is blood pressure?

 - Limit alcoholic drinks

-- Stay hydrated, especially during the hot weathers or during viral flu
+- Stay hydrated, especially during hot weather or during viral flu

 - Exercise regularly to encourage blood flow